 Intel Stratix 10 TX FPGAs feature transceivers with:

 - Dual-mode transceiver technology for leading-edge interface standards, backplane, and versatile data switching applications:

-- Technology for mainstream protocol and interface standards including: PCI Express® (PCIe®), 10 Gigabit Ethernet (10GbE), Common Public Radio Interface (CPRI), Fibre Channel, serial digital interface (SDI), and many more
+- Technology for mainstream and next generation protocol and interface standards including: PCI Express* (PCIe*), 100 Gigabit Ethernet (100GbE), 400 Gigabit Ethernet, Common Public Radio Interface (CPRI), Fibre Channel, serial digital interface (SDI), and many more

-- Low-power transceiver options with the lowest power for wireless applications
+- Low-power transceiver options ideal for power-sensitive applications